jeffraux/cupid-test/README.md

 The app will automatically fetch the list of countries.
 Selecting a country will call the API for fetching its states.
 Clicking the search button will call an API to get the Country-State geolocation, once the API retrieves the latitude and longitude, a Google Map web widget will display and center itself based on the geolocation.

 Note: The Google Map web widget has gestures disabled to reduce the number of API calls to the Google Map API because I'm only using their free plan.

+The Google Map API Key is included in the `.env.local` file for exam purposes, so the app can utilize Google Maps wherever it is being run.
+This API Key will be removed once the frontend exam is done.